hefloryd/reqtool/README.md

 ### Bugs, Defects and Limitations
 - It is not possible to input newlines in the requirements body editor.
 The entry key commits the current text.
-- It is currently not possible to remove linked artifacs from requirements (its fairly easy to edit the XML though :) ).
 - Many other GUI and usability features...

 [req_table_img]: com.rtlabs.reqtool.documentation/Requirement_table_screenshot.png